 This page is part of the Guidance Document Repository (GDR).

 Search for related documents in the Guidance Document Repository

-The European Gypsy Moth, also called the North American Gypsy Moth, is established in southern Ontario, southern Quebec, southwestern New Brunswick and southwestern Nova Scotia.
+The European Gypsy Moth, also called the North American Gypsy Moth, is found in Ontario, Quebec, New Brunswick, Nova Scotia, and Prince Edward Island.

 What information is available?

 - Policy Directives

 - D-08-04: Plant Protection Import Requirements for Plants and Plant Parts for Planting: Preventing the Entry and Spread of Regulated Plant Pests Associated with the Plants for Planting Pathway

 - D-02-12: Import requirements for non-processed wood and other non-propagative wood products, except solid wood packaging material, from all areas other than the continental United States